mdrocan/Protractor-tests-for-Jenkins/README.md

-# Protractor testing for an AngularJS based web application
+# Protractor testing on an AngularJS application

-- Tested and developed together with the following software bundle: https://github.com/mdrocan/Dockerized-testenv
+Tested and developed together with the following software bundle: https://github.com/mdrocan/Dockerized-testenv

 ### About

 - Simple demo of how to execute tests with Protractor.
-- Using directConnect:true feature.
+- Utilizing directConnect:true feature.
 - Testreports created with jasmine-reporters and protractor-jasmine2-html-reporter.

 ### Configuration